RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_infinite_associative_memory/main.md

 5/7

-We also propose a NEW associative memory network with ability to dynamically create new memories in its forward dynamics, as necessitated by the data
+We also propose a NEW associative memory network with ability to dynamically CREATE NEW MEMORIES in its forward dynamics, as necessitated by the data

 To do this, we use combinatorial stochastic processes from Bayesian nonparametrics to define new energy function & dynamics